 |Project leader||Robert Nasi|

-1. To support better connection and synergy amongst a myriad of landscape and land-use initiatives and actors.
+1. To support better connection and synergy among landscape and land-use initiatives and actors.

-2. To better connect the CGIAR through CIFOR–ICRAF to new partners and constituencies.
+2. To better connect CGIAR through CIFOR–ICRAF to new partners and constituencies.

-Resilient landscapes is an inclusive and cross-sectoral project, partnering and integrating work of CIFOR–ICRAF and others across the Research-Development-Policy-Investment spectrum.
+Resilient Landscapes is an inclusive and cross-sectoral project.
+It partners and integrates the work of CIFOR–ICRAF and others across the research–development–policy–investment spectrum.

-The main focus of Resilient Landscapes is on tropical and developing country challenges, but many aspects are global in nature, reach, and implication.
+The main foci of Resilient Landscapes tropical and developing country challenges, but many aspects are global in nature, reach and implication.
 The project covers the full spectrum of activities of research, fund creation, development, training, advice, policy, social empowerment, investment, advocacy, convening and impact delivery.